-Then there was our 8-year-old daughter, who had begged me for months to help her make a charm bracelet.
+Then there was our daughter, who had begged me for months to help her make a charm bracelet.
 Every week she asked, “Can we do it now?”
-Every week I said, “Soon…” I was acting, I realized, like a boss I once had who kept postponing a pet project of mine until I got so frustrated I literally banged my head against a wall (where he could see me do it, of course).
-So one day before my daughter quite reached that point, I cleared my schedule, grabbed my box of wire and beads, and told her to meet me at the kitchen table.
+Every week I said, “Soon….”
+I was acting, I realized, like a boss I once had who kept postponing a pet project of mine until I got so frustrated I literally banged my head against a wall (where he could see me do it, of course).
+So one day, before my daughter quite reached that point, I cleared my schedule, grabbed my box of wire and beads and told her to meet me at the kitchen table.
 Her squeals of delight probably woke dogs in the next ZIP code.

-The new Do Unto Family as You Would Unto Colleagues policy hasn’t been foolproof, it’s true.
+The new policy of workplace etiquette at home hasn’t been foolproof, it’s true.
 Bill and I have backslid into bickering plenty of times over such pressing issues as whether it’s OK to scrub a pizza stone with soap and whether a person, fed up with his spouse’s no-soap stance, is certifiable for suggesting paint thinner instead.
 Overall, though, the rise in politeness has been pronounced.
 So pronounced, in fact, that Bill recently turned to me in bed and said: